deep-push360/toxicology/REQUESTS.md

 **Created by**: Kayode Olaleye

-**Purpose**: This is where any member of DeepPush or its subgroup can submit a request for a service any other member or subgroup.
+**Purpose**: This is where any member of DeepPush or its subgroup can submit a request for a service from any other member or subgroup.

-**SOP**: To submit a request to this file, use the following format:
+**SOP**: To include a request on this file, use the following format:

-BEGIN REQUEST
+Begin request
 ---------------------

 **Request Submitted by**: Kayode Olaleye